 In addition to the Graduate School admission requirements, applicants must submit: (1) TWO LETTERS OF REFERENCE from people acquainted with the applicant's background and potential and (2) A BRIEF AUTOBIOGRAPHICAL STATEMENT describing particular interests, expenses and goals related to academic and professional work in criminal justice.

 Applicants are evaluated with respect to (1) undergraduate grade point average; a minimum GP A of 3.
-0 based on the last 60 hours is required for consideration of admission to degree status; (2) amount, type and scope of undergraduate preparation; and (3) reference letters.
+0 based on the last 60 hours is required for consideration of admission to degree status; (2) reference letters; and (3) amount, type and scope of undergraduate preparation.
 Final recommendation on a candidate's admission to the MAC] program is made to the Graduate School by the graduate coordinator of the Criminal Justice program.

 Students pursuing the MA degree in criminal justice may follow either a thesis or a non-thesis option.
 Both program options require a minimum of 36 hours, including 24 hours taken in courses numbered 700 or above.

 *All degree candidates are required to complete CJ 802, 893, 894, and 897 with a grade of B or better in each course.
 All core courses should be completed in the first two semesters of study.
 Students selecting the thesis option may count up to 6 hours of thesis credit toward the required 36-hour total.